Dzaleka-Connect/dzaleka-connect/index.md

       - title: Shape Dzaleka future
-        content: >+
+        content: >
-          Share with the community if you've got a trip planned for an opportunity to make new connections.
+          Act as a sponsor user for Dzaleka Connect Initiative, sharing feedback on new initiatives before they launch
       - title: Amplify your impact
         image_alt: lorem-ipsum
         content: |